 The government should invest in specific early intervention and prevention (primary and universal) services.
 By focusing only on problems that already exist, crucial opportunities are being missed to prevent problems from escalating in the first place.
-Better early intervention & prevention will reduce the load of secondary and tertiary services.
+Better early intervention

+& Prevention and adherence to the principles and research underpinning the NSW First 2000 Days Policy will reduce the load of secondary and tertiary services.
 Service delivery should be varied to suit the wide range of families, needs and specific vulnerabilities.